Ever feel like you don’t get the attention you deserve on your Facebook posts?

 If your branding is more casual, you can be a bit more lenient with humor.

-Of course, even formal brands can crack a joke every now and then.
+Of course, even formal brands can crack a joke now and then.
 Whatever you do, stay consistent with your branding.

-Status updates are perfect for sharing a nice photo or video, and your users will engage with that more than a plain text update.
+Facebook posts are perfect for sharing a nice photo or video, and your users will engage with that more than a plain text update.

 Text still plays an important role, but it shouldn’t always stand on its own.

 Some pages post considerably lengthy status updates, and they don’t get much engagement from it.

-If you look at high performing pages, you’ll see they stick to this strategy religiously.
+If you look at high-performing pages, you’ll see they stick to this strategy religiously.
 Most brands only deviate when there’s a special occasion.

-Still, play around with it a bit.
+Once you’ve got a few formats down, play around with it a bit.
 Your followers may like status updates that are only one sentence long, or they may enjoy a full paragraph with media.

 Find out what your users engage with and run with it.

-Start a conversation
+6. Start a Conversation